AISoltani/DB_Scan_Kmeans_Clustering/README.md

 # DB_Scan_Kmeans_Clustering
 Clustering algorithm and DB scan, kmeans

+DBSCAN is a density-based clustering algorithm that works on the assumption that clusters are dense regions in space separated by regions of lower density.
+It groups 'densely grouped' data points into a single cluster.

 Clustering methods in Machine Learning includes both theory and python code of each algorithm.
 Algorithms include K Mean, K Mode, Hierarchical, DB Scan and Gaussian Mixture Model GMM.
 Interview questions on clustering are also added in the end.